Jaclyn Rodrigues, Senior Manager, Programs & Events (she/her)

 One of her favourite things to do is spend time outside in the sunshine.
 Whether it’s in her parents backyard in their pool, on her balcony catching rays, or taking a picnic with her partner to High Park, you’re likely to find her spending her free time outside.

 Alexandra is a graduate of Humber College’s Arts Administration and Cultural Management program and holds a BA in Film Studies from Brock University.
-She is the Program & Events Coordinator for Toronto Arts Foundation where she provides logistical and administrative support for events and programs.
+She is the Senior Coordinator, Programs & Events for Toronto Arts Foundation where she provides logistical and administrative support for events and programs.

 She feels extremely lucky have been involved with Arts in the Parks since it started.
 She was volunteer for Arts in the Parks in 2016, was an intern in 2017 and joined the Foundation full time in 2018.
 When she isn’t working you can find her going for long walks, curling up with a good book or playing highly competitive, epic game tournaments with family.